 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 the development of proficiency in state standards. students are back on campus, a system has been created to assign devices for those in need while continuing to provide devices within each classroom for student use.
-Qualifying families will also be able to check out a hot spot and/or be connected with low-cost internet providers. devices checked out to 7th and 8th grade students.
+Qualifying families will also be able to check out a hot spot and/or be connected with low- cost internet providers. devices checked out to 7th and 8th grade students.
 TK-6th grade students needing access at home were able to check out a device.
 Qualifying families were also able to check out a hot spot and/or be connected with low-cost internet providers.
-99.3% of families stated they had access to technology and received communication from the district. proficiency in 21st century skills.
-Documentation of training for SSC and DELAC members including the minutes, sign ins, and presentation materials Parent involvement in the LCAP process as documented through sign-in sheets to ensure representation of parents of UDPs along with regularly scheduled meetings for parent input in SSC and DELAC training was conducted in the year prior to COVID.
-Training will be scheduled for the fall of 2021 for each site as part of parental input into the decision-making process for the development of SPSAs and the LCAP.
-Virtual meetings were calendared in the 2020-2021 school At the beginning of the year, Principals reviewed roles and procedures with their respective School Site Councils.
-The role of the DELAC in providing input in the decision-making process for the LCAP was discussed at the DELAC meeting in April where input for the LCAP was solicited in addition to information on the ssc and DELAC training is conducted every other year to ensure parent participation in the decision-making process.
+99.3% of families stated they had access to technology and received communication from proficiency in 21st century skills.
+Documentation of training for SSC and DELAC members including the minutes, sign ins, and presentation materials Parent involvement in the LCAP process as documented through sign-in sheets to ensure representation of parents of UDPs along with regularly scheduled meetings for parent input in Documentation of training for SSC and DELAC training for SSC and DELAC training weasSSC and DELAC training was conducted in the year prior to COVID.At the b year, Pr year, Pr previewe procedu training will be procedu fraining will be of 2021 for each site providin the LCAP process as sign-in sheets to of parent involvement in the LCAP process and the LCAP.At the b year, Pr procedu training was procedu fraining will be of 2021 for each site as part of parental boundinAt the b year, Pr previewe procedu fraining will be of 2021 for each site as part of parental boundinAt the b year, Pr procedu procedu fraining will be of 2021 for each site as part of parental boundinAt the b year, Pr procedu for parental providin decision decision decision for parental boundinDocumented through of parents of UDPs scheduled meetings for parent input inSSC and DELAC process for making process for was dis the development of scheduled meetings were for parent input inAt the LCAP process for was dis the LCAP At the beginning of the year, Principals reviewed roles and procedures with their respective School Site Councils.
+The role of the DELAC in providing input in the decision-making process for the LCAP was discussed at the DELAC meeting in April where input for the LCAP was solicited in addition to information on the SSC and DELAC training is conducted every other year to ensure parent participation in the decision-making process.
 Meetings will be calendared each school year including the potential for reaching a wider audience by continuing with virtual options.
 Sign in